petkofff/ai-miniprojects/mnist-interactive-recognizer/README.md

 `main.py` will:

 1. download the MNIST database
-2. train and test a feed forward network
+2. train and test a [CNN](http://ufldl.stanford.edu/tutorial/supervised/ConvolutionalNeuralNetwork/) or a fully connected network
 3. open a drawing window
 4. try to recognize the number that the user has written: